For $1,800, we sell used or repaired, improved, warrantied ZF 5HP-24A transmissions for the Audi Quattro with the 4.2 V8:

 On the A6, it is located under the carpet in the passenger front footwell, near the front of the seat.
-If you’ve had a rainwater leak, or cleaned the carpet with too much water, or spilled water in that area, maybe you simply have a bad computer.
+If you’ve had a rainwater leak, or cleaned the carpet with too much water, or spilled water in that area, this might well have damaged the computer.
 An acquaintance of mine experienced this.
-He swapped out the bad computer with a good one and within minutes his A6 was fine again.
+He swapped out the damaged computer with a good one, and within minutes his A6 was fine again.

-On the A8, it is located in the plenum (cowl) area.
+On the A8, the computer is located in the plenum (cowl) area.
 Its drains can get clogged, so water damage is possible there too.

 We offer a transmission control computer testing service.
 You send us your computer and describe the problem you’re having.
 We install the computer in a compatible car and see if we experience the same symptoms.
 We send you a report, and your unit back, whether it’s good or bad.
 We charge $150 for this test.